rastrea2r/rastrea2r/docs/source/user/index.rst

 * For yara-mem and yara-disk scans, the yara rules must be in the same directory where the server is executed from.

-* The RESTful API server stores data received in a file called results.txt in the same directory.

 Report Bugs
 ===========